RoboSats/robosats/docs/_pages/docs/03-understand/07-wallets.md

 It works well.
 But they are having issues in the custodial mode.
 Escrows that RoboSats returns are charged to users (so Bluewallet is keeping that balance?).
 Bonds that are slashed...are charged twice by Blue!
 More info once they reply to us.
 EDIT: Blue has confirmed they are working to soon solve these accounting bugs!

 ### Bitcoin Beach (Mobile)
 The hodl invoice shows as a grey icon while waiting.
-Need to tap the back obvious back button to return to the main screen while the payment is pending.
+Need to tap the obvious back button to return to the main screen while the payment is pending.

 ## <i class="fa-solid fa-code-pull-request"></i> Help keep this page updated
 There are many wallets and all of them keep improving at lightning speed.
 You can contribute to the RoboSats Open Source Project by testing wallets, editing [the content of this page](https://github.com/Reckless-Satoshi/robosats/tree/main/docs/{page.src}}) and opening a [Pull Request](https://github.com/Reckless-Satoshi/robosats/pulls)